 After taking the survey you will be entered to win a $300 LeCreuset Dutch Oven in your choice of color.

-- 2 pork Balsamic and Brown Sugar Marinated Pork Tenderloins, grilled and sliced
+- 2 pork Balsamic and Brown Sugar Marinated Pork Tenderloins, grilled and sliced, grilled and sliced SEE COOKING INSTRUCTIONS

 - 12 dinner rolls, sliced